DataDog/system-tests/lib-injection/README.md

 * **LIBRARY_INJECTION_CONNECTION:** Test with or without UDS.
 * **LIBRARY_INJECTION_ADMISSION_CONTROLLER:** Test autoinstrumentation with or without admission controller.

-Functions.sh contains some remarkable functions:
+`functions.sh` contains some remarkable functions:

 * **ensure-cluster:** It creates a Kubernetes cluster using configuration file: test/resources/kind-config.yaml.
 * **deploy-operator:** Deploys Datadog operator in the case that we are using Admission Controller.
 It uses common/operator-helm-values.yaml or common/operator-helm-values-uds.yaml to configure Admission Controller.